I'm Okay; You're Okay

 Of course, we can grow.
 Organisms naturally grow.
-With wisdom and practice, we enhance skills, planning and action.
-We gradually, with wisdom, sharpen our experience, removing distractions, avoiding detriments, and adding knowledge.
+With wisdom and practice, we enhance skills, improve planning and engage in better action.
+We gradually, with wisdom, sharpen our experience, remove distractions, and gain valuable knowledge.
 But growth is incremental—small and unremarkable.
-Our feelings remain indistinguishable from one week to another.
-On rare occasions, we may stumble on noticeable change but most change is insignificant and unnoticed.
-We deplore natural feelings and slow change because they bore compared to the unrealistic promises of gregarious peddlers.
-We mourn the normal and seek the exceptional.
-The imperfect existence becomes the enemy.
-We seek to transcend our biological inheritance of normalcy.
+Our feelings of well-being remain indistinguishable from one week to another.
+On rare occasions, we may notice a rush of enlightenment, feel charged with joy, and glory in the new-found experience.

-Ideals disappoint.
-We always want more.
-Constant attention to ideals magnifies feelings that something’s missing.
-We seek to manipulate feelings, ignoring their guiding purpose.
+Feelings are a product of recognized emotions.
+Consciousness brings the emotion to our attention.
+Emotions are the biological guidance system for action—not servants to our desire for unconditional happiness.
+This approach to feeling ignore the purpose of emotion.
 With a pill or a distraction, we soothe the warning system and lose the wisdom.
 Emotions, a biological construction, serve an evolutionary purpose.
-We can improve how we express, understand and process emotional arousals but shouldn’t condemn feelings—whether discomforting or not.
+We can improve how we express, understand and relate to emotional arousals but shouldn’t condemn feelings—whether discomforting or not.

 You’re okay!
 I’m okay!
 We don’t need another program.
 Living doesn’t need to be a daily battle fighting against the currents of reality.
 You’re okay!
 I’m okay!
 Freeing ourselves from the burden of forced change, oddly enough, invites the beautiful change that we possibly seek.